Hortivation/getting-started/application_owners/README.md

 This should result in the following output in your terminal:

 ```
-	[organization.test-organization] received 'b'TEST MESSAGE 1''
+[organization.sobolt] received 'MESSAGE 1'
-	[organization.test-organization] received 'b'TEST MESSAGE 2''
+[organization.sobolt] received 'MESSAGE 2'
-	[organization.test-organization] received 'b'TEST MESSAGE 3''
+[organization.sobolt] received 'MESSAGE 3'
 ```

 ### Topic - Organization
-Users can subscribe to updates of certain organizations.
+All users can subscribe to updates of certain organizations.
 Messages published to this topic can be one of the following:

 * `New datasource: <DATASOURCE_UUID>`
 * `Deleted datasource: <DATASOURCE_UUID>`